Learning user-specific latent influence and susceptibility from information cascades: Introduction

-To address the problems suffered from existing methods, we propose a concise model of interpersonal influence, employing two low-rank vectors to characterize the influence and susceptibility of each individual respectively.
-With this model, the probability that one individual forwards a piece of information is determined by the product between active neighbors' influence vectors and its susceptiblity vector.
-The benefits of our model are three-fold: (1) It could model the interpersonal influence between any two individuals using the influence and susceptibility vectors, no matter whether they have direct interactions in the past or not; (2) It could model the cumulative effect of multiple exposures in information propagation, a capability missing in existing models; (3) This model is applicable to both the scenarios with explicit social network and the scenarios with implicit social network, since it only requires the observed information cascade for training.
+In this paper, we propose to model the cascade dynamics by learning two low-dimensional latent vectors for each user from observed cascades, capturing her influence and susceptibility respectively.
+In this latent influence and susceptibility (LIS) model, the propagation probability that one user forwards a piece of information is determined by the product of her activated neighbors' influence vectors and her own susceptibility vector.
+The benefits of this model are three-fold: (1) It directly models user-specific influence and susceptibility, instead of the interpersonal influence between all pairs of users.
+Thus it requires much less parameters, and pairs of users are no longer independent, effectively combating the overfitting problem for pairs of users without direct interactions; (2) It could naturally capture context-dependent factors like cumulative effect in information propagation.
+For a target user, context means her previous exposures to the same message.
+In this model, one user's previous exposures to a message improve the probability that she propagates the message, flexibly combining the benefits of both cascade model and threshold model; (3) It is applicable to scenarios with explicit or implicit social networks, since it learns user-specific influence and susceptibility from the observed information cascades rather than the underlying social networks like many existing methods.

-We further design efficient algorithms to learn the influence and susceptibility vectors by training our model with information cascades as inputs.
-We finally evaluate the effectiveness of our model on the dataset from Sina Weibo, the largest social media in China.
-Experimental results demonstrate that our model consistently outperforms existing methods at inferring propagation probability.
-The main contributions in this paper are highlighted as follows:

-\begin{itemize} \item We formulate the problem of inferring propagation probability into a problem of learning the influence and susceptibility vectors, a concise representation of interpersonal influence.
-This provides us the power to characterize the propagation probability between any pair of individuals. \item Modeling the propagation probability as a function of the total influence from the active neighbors of one individual, we contribute a way to characterize the cumulative effect of multiple exposures in information propagation. \item We design effective algorithm to learning the influence and susceptibility of individuals, providing intuitive understanding of interpersonal influence.
-The learned influence and susceptibility are useful to further analyze the potential confounding factors of social influence. \end{itemize}